-Psalm 40:7-9 Then said I, Lo, I come: in the volume of the book it is written of me, I delight to do your will, O my God: yes, your law is within my heart.
-I have preached righteousness in the great congregation: lo, I have not refrained my lips, O LORD, you know.
+Psalm 40:7-9 Then said I, "Behold, I come; in the volume of the book it is written of me, I delight to do Your will, O my God, and your law is within my heart."
+I have proclaimed the good news of righteousness in the great assembly; indeed, I do not restrain my lips, O LORD, You Yourself know.

-Let's go back and see an application to you and me in Romans 1:16, and maybe you'll understand why this verse says what it does.
+Let us go back and see an application to you and me in Romans 1, and maybe you will understand why this verse says what it does.

-Romans 1:16 For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believes; to the Jew first, and also to the Greek.
+Romans 1:16 For I am not ashamed of the gospel of Christ: for it is the power of God to salvation for everyone who believes, to the Jew first and also for the Greek.

 Whether we will do as Christ did, and as Paul did, depends largely upon whether we think the gospel is worth anything.
 You see, that is something that requires meditation.
 What kind of a value do we put on it?
 So we have recognition of the reality of God, and the reality of concept, and we have evaluation of its value to us.

 Remember James 2:22 says "by works was faith made perfect."
-It doesn't say that the works are perfect, but if we are committed to using our faith, they too will become perfect.
+It does not say that the works are perfect, but if we are committed to using our faith, they too will become perfect.
 Doing them over and over again, if we will endure, will accomplish God's purpose in us.

-Let's go back again to Hebrews 11:6 and we're going to see this formula right in this one verse.
+Let us go back again to verse 6 of Hebrews 11 and we are going to see this formula right in this one verse.

 "Believe that He is."
 (There is recognition.)
 "He is a rewarder."
 (Evaluation.)
-It's worth something.
+It is worth something.
 "That diligently seek him."
 (That is action.)
 All three steps are right there: 1) Recognition, 2) Evaluation, and 3) Action.

-Let's go to Acts 21:13 because I want us to see the measure of Paul's commitment to these things.
-This is the chapter in which Paul was saying goodbye to the Ephesians elders, and they were appealing to him to not go to Jerusalem.
+Let us go to Acts 21 because I want us to see the measure of Paul's commitment to these things.
+This is the chapter in which Paul was saying goodbye to the Ephesian elders, and they were appealing to him to not go to Jerusalem.

 Paul's commitment level was to the highest order because he comprehended the value of God's favor and the relationship given to one as unworthy as he was of it.
 He was humbled to the extreme by knowing who he was, as well as knowing who God is.
 That presents a very clear picture of the kind of person that we ought to be.

-We're going to look at a couple of examples in Hebrews 11, because what we see there, as I said earlier, was a faith that is not common.
-It is extraordinary, and that's why these examples are given to us here.
-We'll look first of all at Abel.
+We are going to look at a couple of examples in Hebrews 11, because what we see there, as I said earlier, was a faith that is not common.
+It is extraordinary, and that is why these examples are given to us here.
+We will look first of all at Abel.

-Hebrews 11:4 By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous, God testifying of his gifts: and by it he being dead yet speaks.
+Hebrews 11:4 By faith Abel offered to God a more excellent sacrifice than Cain, through which he obtained witness that he was righteous, God testifying of his gifts; and by it he being dead still speaks.

 What we have presented to us in this chapter is an issue that is quite vital to us.
 It is faith working within human experience.
 We have to start off by understanding that these were not extraordinary people before God began working with them.
 If that were so, grace would be nullified in their calling.
 God would then have used them because they were great, and not because they needed grace even as you and I need grace.
 God does not call us because we are great, because we are talented, because we have been good people.
 None of those things can qualify as being the basis of the relationship with either us nor these people here.

 Abel did what he did because he placed a value upon the relationship God afforded, and what God said.
 Cain did not.
-It's that simple.
+It is that simple.
 Both knew that God existed.
 The difference was in the value that they placed upon it—the value that they placed upon the word that God commanded them, and then the action that was taken.
 Abel humbly believed God.
 Cain did not.
 There is nothing complicated about that.
-Abel took action and submitted to his part in the relationship, and he's written up in the Book of Life here.
+Abel took action and submitted to his part in the relationship, and he is written up in the Book of Life here.

-Hebrews 11:7 By faith, Noah, being warned of God of things not seen as yet, moved with fear, prepared an ark to the saving of his house: by the which he condemned the world, and became heir of the righteousness which is by faith.
+Hebrews 11:7 By faith Noah, being divinely warned of things not yet seen, moved with godly fear, prepared an ark to the saving of his household, by which he condemned the world and became heir of the righteousness which is according to faith.